wazuh/wazuh-qa/tests/security/test_package_vuln_scan/README.md

 ## Description
 PVS is a tool used to scan for vulnerabilities in a requirements.txt file.\
-It can generate reports via console output or json file and can be ran with `pytest` or as a python script.\
+It can generate reports via console output or json file and can be run with `pytest` or as a python script.\
-If you use it as script, requirements file must be specified locally.
-Other way to scan for vulnerabilities is checking on `pip freeze` to get packages currently installed on the system (more information below, under `how to use` section).\
+If you use it as a script, the requirements file must be specified locally.
+Another way to scan for vulnerabilities is checking on `pip freeze` to get packages currently installed on the system (more information below, under `how to use` section).\
-Using with pytest, it manage to handle remote files under github repositories.
+Using along with pytest, it manage to handle remote files under github repositories.
 Requirements file can be specified with `repo`, `branch` and `path` parameters giving flexibility on file location.

 ## How to use
 ### A - Script